 It is always easier to get work from an existing client than to gain a new one.
 Use these tactics to increase your sales from existing clients:

-- Referrals — ask clients if they know anyone who could benefit from your services and send them a small appreciation gift like a Starbucks gift card in return with a note of thanks.
+- Referrals — ask clients if they know anyone who could benefit from your services and send them a small appreciation gift (if allowed by your bar association) like a Starbucks gift card in return with a note of thanks.